 Is it possible you’ve gone overboard?
 Perhaps your followers have social fatigue…

 Our audiences are online all the time.
 Ok, that’s bit of an exaggeration; the general majority have access to, and are connected to, social media at most times of the day thanks to smartphones and increased internet connectivity.
 This means that they absorb a lot of information, and trying to stay alert and retain so much information from so many different sources can be tiring!

 Saturating your audiences with messages continually and on a number of platforms can have a detrimental effect on your brand, and it can make your customers want to switch off.

-So before you lose your audience, take a step back and put some structure – otherwise known as strategy – into your marketing on social.
+So before you lose your audience and get social fatigue, take a step back and put some structure – otherwise known as strategy – into your marketing on social.

 Here are some of the basics rules for posting content on social media that will ensure the content you deliver is well received.